-I needed a wheeled carrying bag, long and sturdy enough for my longest stands (42″ folded length), a 7′ umbrella and stand, and other gear.
+I needed a wheeled carrying bag, long and sturdy enough for my most extended stands (42″ folded length), a 7′ umbrella and stand, and other gear.
 After spending a significant time looking and searching for just the right bag, I decided to go for the Godox CB-01.
-It’s $100 (and it’s a steal, compared to other bags in the same category).
+It’s $100 (and it’s a steal compared to other packs in the same category).

 In this post, I’d like to share my first impressions:

 The Godox CB-01 is sturdy enough for what I need these days.
-Not all on-location photo shoots require all that gear, but some do, hence, it’s good to have a rolling bag sturdy enough to carry it.
+Not all on-location photo shoots require all that gear, but some do; hence, it’s good to have a sturdy rolling bag.

 Here are a few images:

-Again, I hope I won’t have to wheel this bag, fully loaded, out of the house.
+Again, I hope I won’t have to wheel this fully loaded bag out of the house.
 But it’s good to know that that’s an option.
-I see myself loading it with light stands, my Profoto studio gear, light modifiers and even cameras and lenses, on a more regular basis.
+I see myself loading it with light stands, my Profoto studio gear, light modifiers, and even cameras and lenses regularly.

 The good news is that I’ve found a better and more practical storage solution for my (photo and lighting) gear.
 And that’s a relief!